mozilla-releng/scriptworker-scripts/README.md

 1. Create wheel with `python3 setup.py bdist_wheel` and scp that file under [puppet](http://releng-puppet2.srv.releng.scl3.mozilla.com/python/packages-3.5/)
 1. Login in [puppet](http://releng-puppet2.srv.releng.scl3.mozilla.com/) and change directory in your environment (e.g. `/etc/puppet/environments/$whoami`)
 1. Make sure to have the puppet repo up-to-date there
-1. Tweak the `beetmoverscript` version under [beetmoverworker module](https://hg.mozilla.org/build/puppet/file/default/modules/beetmover_scriptworker/manifests/init.pp#l28) to reflect the new value but also to force all the dev beetmoverworkers to be chained to your environment, something like this:
+1. Tweak the `beetmoverscript` version in the module's [requirements.txt](https://hg.mozilla.org/build/puppet/file/default/modules/beetmover_scriptworker/files/requirements.txt#l8) to reflect the new value, and also to force all the dev beetmoverworkers to be chained to your environment.
+Something like this:
 ```diff
 diff --git a/manifests/moco-nodes.pp b/manifests/moco-nodes.pp
 index a8357fb..1982cec 100644